Gitster7/House-Cancellation-ML-System/README.md

 <li>has a user interface.</li>
 </ul>

+### Application

+<b>Context</b>

+The online hotel reservation channels have dramatically changed booking possibilities and customers’ behavior.
+A significant number of hotel reservations are called-off due to cancellations or no-shows.
+The typical reasons for cancellations include change of plans, scheduling conflicts, etc. This is often made easier by the option to do so free of charge or preferably at a low cost which is beneficial to hotel guests but it is a less desirable and possibly revenue-diminishing factor for hotels to deal with.

+<b>Usage</b>

+<em>Predict if the customer is going to honor the reservation or cancel it.</em>

 ### Data

 <b>The model training file contained the different attributes of customers' reservation details.
 The detailed data dictionary is given below.</b>